gvwilson/sensibleadventures/wrestler/wrestler.md

 "But my map---" he began.

-"I made that, and let it go south.
+"I made that, and let it go sternward.
 I needed someone who could break that spell."
 Another step.

 He turned and ran to the boxes.
 He knocked the lid off the first with